hphelion/documentation/cloudos/develop.quickstart-intro.md

 * Interactive "Try it out!" dialogs that let you submit calls to your server, see the results, and figure out how you need to construct your REST URIs and any payloads.

-For example, in the HP Cloud OS API Documentation app for Focus, having entered a known ID of a document, we can retrieve it from the repository with this <code> GET /1/document_list/1672048591 </code> call, using the "Try it out!" button:
+For example, in the HP Helion Cloud OS API Documentation app for Focus, having entered a known ID of a document, we can retrieve it from the repository with this <code> GET /1/document_list/1672048591 </code> call, using the "Try it out!" button:

 <img src="media/cloudos-try-it-out1.png" />